marcvanandel/shiprec-home/README.md

-# ShipRec a.k.a.
-Registry | Home
+# ShipReg, the Ship Registry | Home

 <img src="docs/img/noun_sinking_ship_2463514.svg" width="300" align="right">

-This is the home of 'ShipRec', the Ship Registry (a.k.a.
-Recording, hence the name ;-) of The Netherlands ... well, the first set up of an event-sourced approach of it :-)
+This is the home of 'ShipReg', the Ship Registry of The Netherlands ... well, the first set up of an event-sourced approach of it :-)

 Keep posted for further development!